sharonkim09/gt-hw-weather-dashboard/README.md

 This is a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS and a third-party API of Weather is used.
 User is able to enter a city and will be shown current day weather information and a five day forecast as well.

+**Error of clicking on searched cities(will fix when I figure it out!)
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)